 Outsourcing customer service to a chatbot or someone who doesn’t understand your business won’t help.
 In fact, it can disconnect customers from your brand.
 Your customer care initiatives can feel like an afterthought instead of a priority.

-So, what’s the solution?
+The solution?
 Outsource your customer service the right way.

-Yes, many companies outsource their customer service — especially ones that are growing fast and need to focus on other aspects of their business.
+Outsourced customer service is when a business uses a third party to handle support tickets.
+Many companies outsource their customer service — especially brands that are growing fast.
+They know customer service is critical.
+But they need to focus their hands-on attention on other aspects of their business.

-These are all reputable brands that have high net promoter scores (NPS).
-This shows that when companies find the right way to outsource customer service, there can potentially be huge gains.
+Popular ecommerce brands like Thinx, Olaplex, Factor, and more all use outsourced customer service companies for their customer support.
+These are all reputable brands with high net promoter scores (NPS).
+When companies find the right way to outsource customer service, there can potentially be huge gains.